 - (a) Minimum requirements for density bonus.
-The County shall grant one (1) density bonus when an applicant seeks and agrees to construct a housing development with five (5) or more units, including mixed-use developments, excluding any units permitted by the density bonus awarded, that shall contain housing for any one of the following household income groups, as defined by State law. - (1) Low Income Households.
-Ten percent (10%) of the total dwelling units of a housing development for lower-income households as defined in Section 50079.5 of the State Health and Safety Code. - (2) Very Low Income Households.
-Five percent (5%) of the total dwelling units of a housing development for very low income households Section 50105 of the State Health and Safety Code. - (3) Senior Households.
+The County shall grant one density bonus when a housing developer seeks and agrees to construct a housing development with five or more units, excluding any units permitted by the density bonus awarded, that shall contain housing for any one of the following household income groups, as defined by State law. - (1) Low Income Households.
+Ten percent of the total dwelling units of a housing development for lower-income households as defined in Section 50079.5 of the State Health and Safety Code. - (2) Very Low Income Households.
+Five percent of the total dwelling units of a housing development for very low income households Section 50105 of the State Health and Safety Code. - (3) Senior Households.
 A senior citizen housing development or mobile home park that limits residency based on age requirements for housing for older persons pursuant to Section 798.76 or 799.5 of the Civil Code. - (4) Common Interest Developments.
-Ten percent (10%) of the total dwelling units in a common interest development, as defined in Section 41000 of the Civil Code, for persons and families of moderate income, as defined in Section 50093 of the Health and Safety Code, provided that all units in the development are offered to the public for purchase.
+Ten percent of the total dwelling units in a common interest development, as defined in Section 41000 of the Civil Code, for persons and families of moderate income, as defined in Section 50093 of the Health and Safety Code, provided that all units in the development are offered to the public for purchase. - (b) Calculation of density bonus.
+The amount of bonus density to which a developer is entitled shall vary according to the amount by which the percentage of affordable housing units equals or exceeds the percentage established in State Density Bonus Law.
+In certain instances, the County may grant an additional density bonus as set forth in Table 7-9- TBD: Density Bonuses.
+The density bonus shall not be included when determining the number of housing units that are to be affordable.